-Haris Hromic's professional career includes engagements in the financial services industry, the NGO field, government, and academia.
-Professionally, he is engaged as a vice president at the Credit Suisse Institutional Sales Group effort in New York specializing in global debt capital markets.
-Prior to Credit Suisse, Hromic worked for Barclays Capital in New York after it acquired Lehman Brothers, where in a secondary capacity he also served on the Barclays Cultural Awareness Network Steering Committee as a leader of the Professional Organizations, Partnerships and Sponsorship initiatives.
-Prior to Barclays Capital he served at the New York City Mayor Bloomberg's Office of Management and Budget with oversight responsibilities for a $1.6 billion capital program.
+Haris Hromic's professional career includes engagements in the financial services industry, fintech, the NGO field, government, and academia.
+He currently serves as a managing director with Seaport Global Securities in New York specializing in global fixed income.
+Prior to Seaport, he spent five years with Susquehanna International Group after serving five years as a vice president at Credit Suisse Institutional Sales Group.
+Prior, he was with Barclays Capital after it acquired Lehman Brothers, where in a secondary capacity he also served on the Barclays Cultural Awareness Network Steering Committee as a leader of the Professional Organizations, Partnerships and Sponsorship initiatives.
+Before joining Lehman Brothers he served at the New York City Mayor Bloomberg Office of Management and Budget with oversight responsibilities for a $1.6 billion capital program focusing on public health and safety initiatives.
 Early on in his career he was a research fellow at the CUNY Research Foundation.

 Hromic was first elected to the Carnegie Council Board of Trustees in 2006.
 He currently serves as a member of the executive committee, treasurer, and co-chair of the Ethics Empowered Carnegie Council Campaign.